TeamOpenIndustry/ImmersiveRailroading/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: 'Make a Suggestion'
-about: 'Have an idea for a change or addition to gameplay?
+about: 'Have an idea for an addition or change to gameplay?
 Send it our way!'
 labels: suggestion
 ---